| |

 Book your sunset yacht cruise here!

-Day 3 of your 3 days in Busan: Day trip – Gyeongju, Boseong, or another destination
+Third Day: Day trip – Gyeongju, Boseong, or another destination

-If, however, you prefer to explore the tea plantations on the hills north of Yeosu, you should consider a day trip to Boseong.
+However, if you prefer to explore the tea plantations on the hills north of Yeosu, you should consider a day trip to Boseong.

-You can rent a car and drive there by yourself, or you can book an organized tour and forget about having to think about itineraries, schedules, maps, and so on.
-A tour will take you through the tea plantations in Boseong, but you will also get to see the Suncheon Bay Wetland Reserve.
+You can rent a car and drive there by yourself, or you can book an organized tour and forget about having to think about itineraries, schedules, maps, etc.

 Other things to see in Busan